Bilal-Anarwala/CarClass/README.md

 ## Introduction

-This Car Racing Simulation project is a Java-based application designed to demonstrate and practice Object-Oriented Programming (OOP) concepts.
+This Car Racing Simulation project is a small project that I did on my own to hone in on my Object Oriented Programming skills.
 It simulates a basic car racing system where users can select cars with different specifications and race them against each other.
-This project serves as an excellent example of how OOP principles can be applied in a fun and interactive scenario and it combines my love for coding and cars.
+This project serves as an excellent example of how OOP principles can be applied in a fun and interactive scenario and it combines my passion for coding and cars.

 ## Project Structure